Keeping your child safe

 We ask that parents try and make appointments where possible out of school hours for their children.
-If you have to collect your child during the school day for a medical or dental appointment, we insist that we receive notification in writing in advance of the appointment addressed to the office staff stating the times and details.
+If you have to collect your child during the school day for a medical or dental appointment, we insist that we receive notification in writing in advance of the appointment addressed to the office staff stating the times and details, along with appointment confirmation.

 If your child is ill

 Please keep them at home and notify us by 8.45am on the first day of any absence so that we know they are safely at home with you.
 We have a policy of contacting parents / carers if we haven’t received a message shortly after 9am.
-Prior to 8.45 there is an answer machine which office staff pick up upon arrival in the morning.
+Absences can be reported from 8am by telephone or by emailing the school office.

 If your child becomes ill during the day they will be monitored and we will telephone you if we feel it is necessary to do so.
 Any cuts and grazes resulting from normal play will be dealt with by our first aid trained staff.
-Any bumps on the head will be reported to the child’s teacher and parents / carers will also be notified.
-The school has in excess of 10 paediatric first aid trained staff, although the majority of the time, your child will be treated by the office staff.
+Any bumps on the head will be reported to the child’s teacher and parents / carers will also be notified via a notification form in your child's book bag in order for you to continue to monitor them.
+Any significant bumps or injuries the school office will notify you.
+The school has multiple paediatric first aid trained staff, although the majority of the time, your child will be their class teacher or TA.

 Shortly after starting school our Reception children will see the School Nurse for a health check and parents / carers have the opportunity to discuss any worries that they may have with her.
 Health checks are carried out at various points during your child’s education however if any parent has a particular concern about their child the school nurse can be contacted via the school office.